 What I love about this website is that it has all been thoroughly thought through.
 There is very little fat on the bone here, so every icon and button is there for a good reason, and always to improve the user journey.

-Horse racing odds and form can be difficult to browse, for example, but here there is plenty of space and all of the information is delivered in a way that makes it much easier on the eye.
+Horse racing odds and form can be difficult to browse, for example, but here the coloured silks and outlined odds help each selection stand out whether in overview or looking at a specific race card.
+Information is delivered in a way that makes it much easier on the eye.
 Symbols that represent weather, distance, going and direction make absorbing that information so easy, for veterans punters or those newer to the game.

 In the same area, it’s possible to see detailed form and horse information for all runners in a single click, or to keep that info minimised and only open it up on the horses you are interested in.
 It’s neat, it’s time saving, and it’s genuinely useful.

-The site splits into three like most other do, with an A-Z and other menu options on the left, bet slip on the right, and all the real content in the middle.
+Each page splits into three like most other bookie platforms, with an A-Z and other menu options on the left, bet slip on the right, and all the real content in the middle.
 If it ain’t broke don’t fix it seems to be the thinking here.

-Thinking about flow, and it is possible to get around the site in a number of different ways without coming to a dead end, so it feels fluid to use and I can honestly say there were no instances that annoyed me while I was using it.
+Thinking about flow, it is possible to get around the site in a number of different ways without coming to a dead end, so it feels fluid to use and I can honestly say there were no instances that annoyed me while I was using it.
+It’s pretty perfect in my view.

 App and Mobile Site